haka-security/haka/doc/user/install.rst

     $ make
     $ sudo make install

-Haka will be installed by default in ``/opt/haka``.
-You might want to update your ``PATH`` environment variable in order to simplify Haka starting tools.
+By default, Haka will be installed in ``/opt/haka``.
+You might want to update your ``PATH`` environment variable to be able to easily launch the various tools from the command line.